BUEC500C1/quality-JWangNov/README.md

 Deadline for completion of this project is January 29th, 2019.
 You are expected to show all aspects of your work.
 This includes results of build process.
 You are expected to use Github actively during this exercise.

+## My Plans & Status

+### MySolutionInJava.java
+I have solved a similar problem on LeetCode before.
+But at the time I implemented it in Java, and only for testing purposes.
+So I put the Java file in this repo only as a reference for the implementation of my Python program.